-Author has written 2 stories for General, and Love.
+Author has written 3 stories for General, Love, and General.

 Things you should know: